sergeiown/questionnaire/README.md

 # Questionnaire

-## An application for conducting surveys with clients/customers/focus group members in real life.
+## An application for conducting surveys with clients / customers / focus group members in real life.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).